dataminer-site/dataminer-site.github.io/docs/guides/network_cloud_storage/duckdb_over_https_or_s3.md

 ## Attaching to a Database over HTTPS

-To connect to a DuckDB database via HTTPS, use the [`ATTACH` statement](../../sql/statements/attach) as follows:
+To connect to a DataMiner database via HTTPS, use the [`ATTACH` statement](../../sql/statements/attach) as follows:

 ```sql
 LOAD httpfs;